superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 -  **Data Preparation:** Ensuring the data is in the right format and free of noise for optimal processing.

--  **Chunking and Embedding:** Breaking down the text into manageable pieces and converting them into numerical vectors to capture semantic meanings.
+-  **Chunking and Embedding:** Breaking down the text into manageable pieces, and converting them into numerical vectors to capture semantic meaning.

 -  **Retrieval:** Finding the most relevant documents based on the query.